Should Your Company Welcome Dogs in the Workplace?

 But it may be a lot of work to implement a pet-friendly office permanently and at scale.
 Not every dog will be the perfect work companion and not every office will be suitable to host a canine crèche.
 Yet, those who can accommodate their employee's furry friends often add a new dimension to their office cultures.

-With thanks to all the IE dogs and their owners (modelled above) who participated in this years' Take Your Dog to Work Day.
+With thanks to all the IE dogs and their owners (modelled above) who participated in 2023's Take Your Dog to Work Day.

 Attract and retain through workplace design